-See Nodding thistle crown weevil, Green thistle beetle, and Californian thistle stem miner.
+See Nodding thistle crown weevil, Green thistle beetle, Californian thistle stem miner.

-How does it damage nodding thistles?
+How do nodding thistle receptacle weevils damage nodding thistles?

-The adults make small round holes in the leaves, but this damage is inconsequential.
+The adults make small round holes in the leaves but this damage is inconsequential.
 The main damage is caused by the larvae whose feeding prevents the production of healthy seeds.